tmpim/casket-docs/docs/tls.md

 tls configures HTTPS connections. **Since HTTPS is [enabled automatically](/automatic-https), this directive should only be used to deliberately override default settings.
 Use with care, if at all.**

-Caddy supports SNI (Server Name Indication), so you can serve multiple HTTPS sites from the same port on your machine.
+Casket supports SNI (Server Name Indication), so you can serve multiple HTTPS sites from the same port on your machine.
-In addition, Caddy implements OCSP stapling for all qualifying certificates.
-Caddy also automatically rotates all TLS session ticket keys periodically.
+In addition, Casket implements OCSP stapling for all qualifying certificates.
+Casket also automatically rotates all TLS session ticket keys periodically.

 The tls directive will ignore sites that are explicitly defined to be http:// or are on port 80.
 This allows you to use